webix-hub/docs/data/desktop/grouplist.md

 };
 ~~~

-The methods returns IDs of all the opened parents items (according to hierarchy ladder) as well as IDs of items belonging to the curretly opened branch.
+The methods returns IDs of all the opened parents items (according to hierarchy ladder) as well as IDs of items belonging to the currently opened branch.

 Thus, the return object contains parent ID array and children array: